 Keep in mind, as a photographer at Fashion Week your main job is to showcase the designer’s clothes.
 As with any event, there are some standard/typical shots and compositions that you’ll need.
 But, as we all know, photography can be subjective, and should be fun.
 Some rules are meant to be broken, and help provide for more unique shots, helping you stand out from the crowd and maybe get invited to other shows.

 Some Standard Shots Include:

-So that's it.
+So that’s it.
 That was some of my experience during my first time shooting New York Fashion Week.
+I hope these tips For shooting New York Fashion Week help you prepare for your first time at the event.
 You can view some of my images from the show here.
-Remember, it's a great experience, so have fun with it!
+Remember, it’s a great experience, so have fun with it!
 Leave any comments or questions.